Pentax K-1 versus Panasonic G9

-Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the G9 provides a better video resolution than the K-1.
+Many modern cameras are not only capable of taking still images, but can also record movies.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the G9 provides a better video resolution than the K-1.
 It can shoot movie footage at 4K/60p, while the Pentax is limited to 1080/60i.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the G9 has an electronic viewfinder (3680k dots), while the K-1 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
-The adjacent table lists some of the other core features of the Pentax K-1 and Panasonic G9 along with similar information for a selection of comparators.
+The table below summarizes some of the other core capabilities of the Pentax K-1 and Panasonic G9 in connection with corresponding information for a sample of similar cameras.
 If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Pentax K-1 (⇒ rgt)||optical||YES||3.2||1037||full-flex||no||8000||4.4||no||YES|